gpajot/asyncio-concurrent-tasks/README.md

 async with ThreadSafeTaskPool() as pool:
     # Create and run the task.
     result = await pool.run(func())
-    # Create a task, the `concurrent.Future` will hold information about completion.
+    # Create a task, the `concurrent.futures.Future` will hold information about completion.
     future = pool.create_task(func())
 ```

+## Task pool

+See `ThreadSafeTaskPool`, the interface is the same except:
+- it is not thread safe
+- `asyncio.Future` is used instead of `concurrent.futures.Future`

 ## Threaded task pool